 Change:

-The relationship of the channel-list elements to the 40 MHz, 80 MHz and 160 MHz BSS operating channel is illustrated in Figure 7-ac1.
+The relationship of the channel-list elements to the 40 MHz, 80 MHz and 160 MHz BSS operating channel is illustrated by example in Figure 7-ac1.
 Note that for an 80+80 MHz BSS the subchannels represented by secondary80 are the same as shown for the 160 MHz channel except that they occur in a non-adjacent 80 MHz channel.

-Figure 7-ac1—Relationship between the channel-list elements and the operating channel bandwidth
+Figure 7-ac1—Example relationship between the channel-list elements and the operating channel bandwidth